TRANSPORT &

 Food and Beverage

-A full course lunch at a local Turkish restaurant is included.
+A full course lunch at a local Turkish restaurant is included in the price.

 Recommended Dress